converged-computing/metrics-operator/docs/getting_started/addons.md

 # Addons

+An addon is a generic way to customize a metric.
+An addon can do everything from:

+- generating new application or sidecar containers
+- adding volumes, including writing new config maps
+- customizing entrypoints, to the granularity of a jobset or a container

+And as an example, if you wanted to use an IO benchmark, you would test that against different storage solutions by way of using a volume added.
+The different groups available are discussed below, and if you have a request for an addon please [let us know](https://github.com/converged-computing/metrics-operator/issues).

+<iframe src="../_static/data/addons.html" style="width:100%; height:500px;" frameBorder="0"></iframe>

 ## Existing Volumes

 An existing volume addon can be provided to a metric.
 As an example, it would make sense to run an IO benchmarks with